haberdashPI/vscode-master-key/notes.md

         - [ ] integration tests
     - [ ] implement `replay`: use the new rust command queues instead of the old state management
+    - [ ] start using the latest version to catch performances issues and bugs
     - [ ] properly handle user keybindings (have the main keybinding file in memory)
     - [ ] extraction of markdown docs
         - [ ] documentation expansion/validation